 Most of my projects are the product of “I’m cheap”+”Hey I found this (insert any miscellaneous item here), what can I do with it?!”

 However in this case, I was inspired by this adorable wreath Karianne at Thistlewood Farms made.

-I always have a hard time with what to hang on my door after the Holidays.
-So I hang nothing.
-Until I saw her wreath and thought it would be perfect!
+I always have a hard time with what to hang on my door after the Holidays, so I hang nothing.
+When I saw her wreath.
+I thought it would be perfect!

 I started by collecting as many branches as I could find in my yard.
 (Then I had to go around behind my neighbor’s fence to gather more.)
 That area is on a busy main road.
 I’m sure people were wondering what on earth I was doing out there!

 This is what I started with:

-(Karianne includes great instructions you can view at the link above.)
+(Karianne includes great instructions you can view at the link to her version above.)

 I made mine quite a bit bigger since I wanted to hang it on my front door.
 My husband cut the ring out of an old piece of wood we had in the garage.
 Its a bit wonky, but that’s my fault since I drew it ha ha.
 That’s okay it’ll be covered.